snakeyewarriror/Contra/README.md

 ## Development

-Contra is a Django app with a MySQL backend DB.
+Contra is a Django app with a SQLite backend DB.

 ### Project Structure